 Many small business owners still think that doing lots of guest blogging (a form of influencer marketing) and getting lots of backlinks will boost SEO and drive traffic.

 This was true in the past, but not anymore.
 Small business owners these days have to tread carefully with guest blogging and getting backlinks because Google has cracked down on this practice several times in the past.
 Google penalizes websites that abuse this practice, and that’s not what you want for your brand new website!

 Now that’s not to say that guest blogging is inherently a bad practice.
 Far from it!
 But it shouldn’t be done in a spammy way.
 Instead, it should be done with the main goals in mind being:

 - Brand promotion.

-- Building credibility by leaning on the shoulders of industry giants.
+- Building credibility and your online presence as well by leaning on the shoulders of industry giants.

 - Tapping into another community.

 4. Don’t Underestimate Having an Email List

 An email list is probably one of the most valuable and responsive assets you can have.

 - Valuable – CRM software company Hatchbuck found that customers who purchase products through email messaging spend 138% more!